human-conditions/yodrew.github.io-original/_pages/about/acknowledgments.md

 ##### old friends

-- John Roberts: lifelong best friend, tremendous supporter, host
+- John Roberts: lifelong best friend, tremendous supporter, and host
 - Daniel Meulbroek: guardian, supporter, and host extraordinaire
-- Brian Riggs Sullivan: full-throttle collaborator, who gave first help in developing these ideas and, as always, trying them out yourself
+- Brian Riggs Sullivan: full-throttle collaborator, who gave first help in developing these ideas and, as always, trying them out
 - Evelyn Thomas and Alton Sterling Voss: supporters, fellow investigators and survivors
-- Ian Robertson, for the life-ring of rationality when it mattered most
+- Ian Robertson: for the life-ring of rationality when it mattered most

 ##### since darkness